smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

         member of a structure can be marked with the trait.
 When set to "target", only a single member of a structure can target a shape marked with this trait.
+    * - breakingChanges
+      - [:ref:`BreakingChangeRule <trait-breaking-change-rules>`]
+      - Defines the backward compatibility rules of the trait.

 The following example defines two custom traits: ``beta`` and ``structuredTrait``: